-These Slow Cooker Carnitas are easy to make at home with your crockpot.
-Popping them under the broiler at the end ensures that they get nice and crispy!
+These Pork Street Tacos are easy to make at home with your slow cooker.
+Popping the carnitas under the broiler at the end ensures that they get nice and crispy!

 If you’ve been following my blog for a while, you know that I’m a sucker for a good slow cooker recipe.
 I love the fact that I can do all the prep work the night before, turn the crockpot on in the morning and be welcomed home to a fully cooked meal.

 Gone are the days of the basic crockpot roast.

 Instead, let’s get reacquainted with the crockpot.
 Pull it out of the closet and try something new like this Butter Chicken, Osso Buco or Chicken Tortilla soup.